mikkel75/KamstrupHAN/README.md

 Once you have the mounted PCB - the process is very easy

 1) Connect a USB<>UART 3.3V dongle to your PC
-2) Connect the UART RX, TX and GND to the HAN module (remember to put ESP in prog mode using TPs)
+2) Connect the UART RX, TX and GND to the HAN module (remember to put ESP in prog mode using TPs on the PCB)
-3) Flash eg. this nice SW: https://github.com/gskjold/AmsToMqttBridge 3B) You can find compiled .bin's under 'tags'
+3) Flash eg. this nice SW: https://github.com/gskjold/AmsToMqttBridge 3.1) You can find compiled .bin's under 'tags'
-3C) I use the ESPEasy flasher for Windows, but you could also use esptools
+3.2) I use the ESPEasy flasher for Windows, but you could also use esptools
 4) Configure AmsToMqtt to use Omnipower and GPIO 13, remember AES keys if used.
 5) Enjoy!